maxemitchell/portfolio/README.md

 2. Install yarn (or npm) if you don't already have it.
 3. In the top level directory, run `yarn install`
 4. Look at the `.env.example` file, and create local `.env.production` and `.env.development` files with your API Keys.
+5. Generate image metadata for lazy loading: `node scripts/generate-image-metadata.js`
+    - This script processes images in `content/photo_collections/` and `content/artboards/`
+    - Extracts dominant colors for smooth lazy loading placeholders
+    - Updates markdown frontmatter with aspect ratios and metadata
-5. To run locally, run `yarn dev`
+6. To run locally, run `yarn dev`
-6. To test the production version, run `yarn build` followed by `yarn serve`
+7. To test the production version, run `yarn build` followed by `yarn serve`

 ## Future Development
 -   Add a light mode and ability to toggle between